watchduck/DAG/front/README.md

 In the image on the right both numbers are shown for each node &mdash; R without and and Q with serifs.

-This DAG in this example has only one connected component.
+The DAG in this example has only one connected component.
 (A second one with two can be found [here](https://github.com/watchduck/DAG/blob/master/front/README_2.md).)

 The response from the server has three parts: `cocos`, `edges` and the map `r_to_pq`.<br>